brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 # SWD Basics

+Before we get into the details of flashing some background on the SWD port that is needed.

 The RP2040 provides a two pin "Serial Wire Debug" (SWD) port.
 The commercial Pi Pico 1/W/2 boards all break out these two pins into a separate connector that can be connected to a debug probe like the Pi Debug Port, a JLink, or a Segger.
 The SWD connector is marked in red here:

 ![Debug Pins](/assets/images/IMG_1982.jpg)